At Valor Organics we choose to produce a product that works and will not be harmful to the Earth or it’s waterways.

 We make our products from raw ingredients, by traditional methods.
-We don’t use pre-made Soap Bases or refined, bleached and deodorised oils.
+We do not use pre-made Soap Bases or refined, bleached or deodorised oils.

 The primary ingredient in our soaps, is Organic Australian Olive Oil.
 We have several suppliers – from NSW and South Australia.
 One supplier is Certified Organic, One is Biodynamic(uncertified) and One is Organic (uncertified).
 For this reason, we cannot get full Organic Certification on our products – we are working towards that.
 The Coconut Oil we buy is Certified Organic, cold pressed from a single Fair Trade island farm in Fiji.
 (Its delicious too!)
 Our Macadamia, Avocado and Hemp oils are Certified Organic Australian oils.
 Our Cocoa and Shea butters are Organic Fair trade.
 Where we can, we source organic Essential Oils, however this is not always possible.
 Essential Oils make up approximately 1 – 3% of our ingredients.

-We use NO Palm oil or Palm products (it is hidden in many ingredients within the cosmetic industry).
-We use NO synthetic fragrances, colour, preservatives, thickeners or foaming agents either.
+We NEVER Palm oil or Palm products (it is hidden in many ingredients within the cosmetic industry).
+Not do we use synthetic fragrances, colour, preservatives, thickeners or foaming agents.

 If you are interested…here is some more fascinating analysis of INGREDIENTS typically found with the “Cosmetic” industry…even in Shaving soap!

 Know What You Are Buying